 So at this stage of the night the average party goer has consumed something like 2 pre-dinner drinks and half a bottle of wine or so, and could now be losing their inhibitions slightly.
-This is the time to avoid anything to structured, like a quiz or game show which needs constant attention for the audience, this type of entertainment just doesn’t work at this stage of the party (believe us….we’ve tried!).
+This is the time to avoid anything too structured, like a quiz or game show which needs constant attention from the audience, this type of entertainment just doesn’t work at this stage of the party (believe us….we’ve tried!).
 Instead we recommend you go for general entertainment which can easily be combined with each other and where people can choose when they wish to take part.

 - Fun Awards Ceremony – This can mean something very personal to your guests and if done well can generate a great atmosphere, with everyone cheering on their colleagues.
 It’s a great moral builder and an opportunity to recognise people in front of a larger crowd.
 This can be hosted by a celebrity for that extra wow factor too.
 Keep it short though…no longer than 30 minutes tops.

-- Fun Casino – Another fun entertainment that has stood the test of time.
-Casino tables are globally recognised so is a great option if you have a party of mixed origins.
+- Fun Casino Hire – Another fun corporate entertainment that has stood the test of time.
+Casino tables are globally recognised so it is a great option if you have a party of mixed origins.
 Fun casinos cannot deal with any cash involved so usually a prize is given for the person who wins the most playing chips by the end of the night.
-The beauty of this entertainment is that it combines well with a disco and your guests can play as and when they choose too.
+The beauty of this corporate entertainment is that it combines well with a disco and your guests can play as and when they choose too.

-- Disco – This has to be the ‘HUB’ entertainment for any Christmas celebration, a good DJ will ensure your party is in full swing till the wee hours.
+- Disco – This has to be the ‘HUB’ entertainment for any Christmas Party celebration, a good DJ will ensure your party is in full swing till the wee hours.
 Our recommendation is that any other entertainment closes about 1 hour before the disco as this is when most people are at the most likely to have a boogie.

 - Live Party Band – Similar to the DJ or can work in conjunction with a DJ a live band can interact well with a party audience.
 You’ll need extra space in the room to house the band and ideally with staging to raise them above the dancefloor for best effect.